-As at the date of this report management has been dealing with the impact of COVID-19 government quarantine guidelines upon its Runruno operations for over 12 months.
-During this period, notwithstanding the pandemic impacting on the movement of goods and people, the Group has managed to continue its mining and processing operations, enabling it to continue to sell/export its gold doré.
+As at the date of this report, management has been dealing the impact of COVID-19 and government imposed quarantine guidelines upon its Runruno operations for approximately 24 months.
+During this period, the Group has managed to limit the impact of COVID-19 on its personnel and operations such that it has continued mining and processing operations enabling it to continue to sell/export its gold doré.